B4dT0bi/texel/readme.txt

 texel64        : For 64-bit linux intel systems with SSE42 and POPCOUNT.
 texel64.exe    : For 64-bit windows 7 or later intel systems with SSE42 and POPCOUNT.
 texel64amd.exe : For 64-bit windows systems with SSE42 and POPCOUNT.
-texel64bmi.exe : For 64-bit windows 7 or later intel systems with BMI2 and POPCOUNT.
-texel64cl.exe  : Cluster version of texel64.exe.
-Requires Microsoft MPI to be installed. texel64old.exe : For 64-bit windows systems without SSE42 and POPCOUNT.
+texel64old.exe : For 64-bit windows systems without SSE42 and POPCOUNT.

 If you need an executable for a different system, see the "Compiling" section